Recruiting Women as Truck Technicians

 Misconceptions About The Job

 There are plenty of negative stereotypes associated with women as it relates to being a truck technician.
 And, there are also some positive ones.
 Some say that women are more detail-oriented, focused, organized, and tidy.
-A woman’s smaller hands can also be a major advantage when working with intricate wiring and accessing areas that many men can’t without having to remove a number of other components along the way.
-But, with all these shining positives in favor of women on the shop floor, many still say that women are just not physically strong enough to do the job.
+A woman’s smaller hands can also be a major advantage when working with intricate wiring.
+Accessing areas that many men can’t without having to remove a number of other components along the way.
+But, with all these shining positives in favor of women on the shop floor.
+Many people still say that women are just not physically strong enough to do the job.
 And, this one belief has kept women away from the industry and vice versa.

-But, if there’s one thing we’ve learned from being in the trucking industry for over 20 years, it’s that no one should have to do every task by him OR herself.
-There’s not a single truck technician who hasn’t been put to the test through years of hard labor that also hasn’t leaned on a team member at one point or another.
+But, if there’s one thing we’ve learned from being in the trucking industry for over 20 years.
+It’s that no one should have to do every task by him OR herself.
+Every truck technician, after years of hard labor, has relied on a team member at one point or another to overcome the challenges they faced.
 Teamwork is the key to success when dealing with the more advanced and complex machinery of today’s trucks.
 And, we believe these shop teams can include capable men and women alike.

 Making The Job More Accessible To All Potential Applicants

 There are a number of ways the industry can attract more qualified truck technicians.
 One is through financial support.
-The Women In Trucking Foundation (WIT), another advocacy group supporting the representation of women in the industry provides scholarships to qualifying females looking to enter the field.
-In 2019 alone, the WIT awarded scholarships to 16 amazing women who are now pursuing a career in the trucking industry whether it be in a leadership position or as a commercial driver.
+The Women In Trucking Foundation (WIT), another advocacy group supporting the representation of women in the industry.
+Provides scholarships to qualifying females looking to enter the field.
+In 2019 alone, the WIT awarded scholarships to 16 amazing women.
+These women are now pursuing a career in the trucking industry whether it be in a leadership position or as a commercial driver.

-Another major hurdle that needs to be addressed is whether or not students are being trained in the things modern shops require in a technician.
+Another major hurdle that we need to address is whether or not we are training students in the skills that modern shops require in a technician.
 Do these trade schools provide students with new equipment and trucks to hone their skills on?
-Are instructors well-versed on the technical demands of today’s more advanced vehicles?
+Are instructors knowledgeable about the technical demands of today’s more advanced vehicles?
 In the last 5 years alone, trucks have added more sophisticated electrical systems, cameras, and sensors for collision avoidance and system monitoring.
 Has curriculum and resources been adequately updated to train students on these systems?
 It remains to be seen.

 Whether we’re addressing the technician shortage or the driver shortage, it goes without saying that fundamental changes need to be made in the beliefs we hold about who is ready, willing, and able to take on a challenging and rewarding career in trucking — regardless of whether they are male or female.